qmk/qmk_firmware/keyboards/jj4x4/README.md

 Key *K00* is in the above picture:

-Row 3 from bottom (or 1 from top), Column 2 from left (or 3 from right), just like the schematic below:
+Row 2 from the top, Column 2 from the left, see the schematic below:

 ```
   ,-----------------------.